Sanjanadhananjayaa/mslearn-dp100/instructions/03-azureml-designer.md

     ![new-pipeline](images/rename.png)

-3. Note that the inference pipeline assumes that new data will match the schema of the original training data, so the **diabetesdataset** dataset from the training pipeline is included.
+3. Note that the inference pipeline assumes that new data will match the schema of the original training data, so the **diabetes dataset** dataset from the training pipeline is included.
 However, this input data includes the **Diabetic** label that the model predicts, which is unintuitive to include in new patient data for which a diabetes prediction has not yet been made.

 4. Delete the **diabetesdataset** dataset from the inference pipeline and replace it with an **Enter Data Manually** module from the **Components** section; connecting it to the same **dataset** input of the **Apply Transformation** module, in the **Components** section search and drag **Web Service Input** and connect it with the same **dataset** input of the **Apply Transformation** module.